seastan/lotr-lcg-set-generator/README.md

   - `pip install jupyter`

-14. Copy `configuration.default.yaml` to `configuration.yaml` and set the following values:
+14. Create `configuration.yaml`: copy `configuration.default.yaml` to `configuration.yaml` and set the following values:

   - `sheet_gdid`: Google Sheets ID of the cards spreadsheet
   - `artwork_path`: local path to the artwork folder (don't use for that any existing folder in this repo)